sradin96/Projects/README.md

 ## PS4 Controller - Website

 In PS4 Controller - Website Project i used scss to style the whole website.
 Website is responsive and scales with screen size.
-You can see the website on this link https://sradin96.github.io/PS4-Controller---Website/
+See the website on this link https://sradin96.github.io/PS4-Controller---Website/

 ## Photo App

 Photo App is a website where you can search for photos and download them if you want.
 It always shows 15 photos per page and if you click the button more, it adds more photos.
 You can search for a photo of a dog or a cat and it will show you only those photos.
 The project was made using an API.
-You can see the project on this link https://sradin96.github.io/Photo-App/
+See the project on this link https://sradin96.github.io/Photo-App/

+## Weather App

+Weather App is a website where you can search a city and see whats the temperature in celsius and if its sunny, clouds, fog or rain.
+The project was made using a weather API.
+See the website on this link https://sradin96.github.io/Weather-App/

 ## Snake Game - Thesis